chocolatey/choco/Scenarios.md

  * should upgrade a package in the lib directory
  * should upgrade the package
  * should upgrade where install location reports

+#### when upgrading a package with shims

+ * should create a shim
+ * should not have original shim

+#### when upgrading a package with shims that errors

+ * should have original shim
+ * should not create a shim

 #### when upgrading a package with unavailable dependencies